Study Abroad

 3. Medicine

 Everywhere in Czech, there are reports of shortages of doctors, and it is the same story in Australia.
-Working as a doctor pays alright – the foremost recent government data confirmed a median starting salary of $92,000, with strong growth potential as you progress.
+Working as a doctor pays alright—the foremost recent government data confirmed a median starting salary of $92,000, with strong growth potential as you progress.

 Pros: Excellent salary, people-facing, continuous problem-solving, opportunities to specialize in a specific area, job satisfaction from treating patients, overseas work possibilities.

-Cons: In the short term/depending on where you’re employed, there’s usually tons of shift work, long hours, hospital politics, lack of control or input into funding, emotional connection to patients, high-intensity work environment.
+Cons: In the short term/depending on where you’re employed, there’s usually tons of shift work, long hours, hospital politics, lack of control or input into funding, emotional connection to patients, and a high-intensity work environment.

-Doctors have the power to figure within the public and personal sector, specialize in a neighborhood of drugs, manage health centers or government healthcare, work overseas (with some limitations), become consultants, or enter management.
+Doctors have the power to figure within the public and personal sectors, specialize in a neighborhood of drugs, manage health centers or government healthcare, work overseas (with some limitations), become consultants, or enter management.

 4. Primary and education